dwrodri/LQTLD3/README.md

 This data structure has two major strengths:
 * It can represent a 2-d matrix of bits efficiently, especially if the values of one category are grouped together.
-* You can get the neighbors of any cell in the quadtree in constant time.
+* You can get the neighbors of any cell in the quadtree in constant time

 Quadtrees are popular for programming video game NPCS because they're a good way to store spacial data for path planning algorithms.